 Am I At Risk for Endometrial Cancer?

 There is really no way to know for sure if you’re going to get endometrial cancer.
-Certain factors, called risk factors, can make you more likely to get this cancer than another woman.
+It occurs in about 1 out of 37 women.
+Certain factors can make you more likely to get this cancer than another woman.
 However, just because you have one or more risk factors does not necessarily mean you will get endometrial cancer.
 In fact, you can have all the risk factors and still not get it.
 Or you can have no known risk factors and still get it.

 Most of the risks linked to endometrial cancer come from too much exposure to the hormone estrogen.
 Estrogen and progesterone are the two main types of female hormones.
 The balance between these two hormones in your uterus changes every month during your menstrual cycle.
 These two hormones need to be in the right balance for your uterus to be healthy.